 ***These tools are NOT recommended for use with USB -> RJ45 dongles, please USE a BUILT-IN HARDWARE or other non-USB based Network Card only***

 ***Please READ full set of instructions in ZIP files and pay attention to plug into Cloud-Link WAN port as per instructions***

 ***If the tool is unable to connect to the Cloud-Link at the default address of 192.168.1.2, or is unable to send the "Configure" command, close the tool, right click the file, and click "Run As Administrator"***

 *Run as Administrator on Windows 10

-Some new OS have problems connecting to the Cloud-Link's WAN port using the JAR version, download the ZIP file from the following link, extract the folder, and run the .exe file contained within.
+Some new OS have problems connecting to the Cloud-Link's/OmniShield WAN port using the JAR version, download the ZIP file from the following link, extract the folder, and run the .exe file contained within.

 Partner Configuration Tool EXE (53 MB)

 If the Java executable tool .jar file won't open on a Mac because of an "unknown publisher" error, follow these instructions: